TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 where they add functionality, Python lambdas are only a shorthand notation if you're too lazy to define a function.

-Functions are already first class objects in Python, and can be declared in a local scope.
+Functions are already first kundi objects in Python, and can be declared in a local scope.
 Therefore the only advantage of using a lambda instead of a locally-defined function is that you don't need to invent a name for the function -- but that's just a local variable to which the function object (which